Top End

-The Top End contains both of the Territory's cities and one of its major towns, Darwin, Palmerston and Katherine.
+The Top End contains the Territory's regional center and its capital city, Darwin, as well as major towns such as Palmerston and Katherine.
 The well-known town of Alice Springs is located further south, in the arid southern part of the Northern Territory, sometimes referred to by Australians as the Red Centre.

 The landscape is relatively flat with river floodplains and grasslands with eucalyptus trees along with rocky areas and patches of rainforest, and in western Arnhem Land a high rugged sandstone plateau cut through with gorges, much of which is in Kakadu National Park.
 The rivers that form the wetlands include the South and East Alligator Rivers, Mary River, and the Glyde River.
 The climate is tropical monsoon with a wet and dry season, bringing the highest rainfall in northern Australia (over 1200 mm per year).
 Temperatures do not fluctuate widely throughout the year.

 There are a number of islands off the Top End coast including the Tiwi Islands (Bathurst Island and Melville Island), and Groote Eylandt as well as many smaller ones.

+The region was a hub for Aboriginal trade from as early as 1700, particularly with Makassan seafarers from Sulawesi, which primarily focused on trepang (sea cucumbers).